leevanrell/leevanrell.github.io/_posts/2020-1-20-Capital-Gains-vs-Dividends-vs-Critical-Thought.markdown

 So, there is no benefit in terms of taxes to dividends or stocks as long as its a US company or if it's held for longer than a year.

 So why are there a bunch of thots in my youtube feed, using these points like there's some sort of magical stock market loophole out there?
-Guess they assume everyone's too fucking stupid to do their homework.
+I guess they assume everyone's too fucking stupid to do their homework.

 Realistically, anyone who can take advantage of the tax-free status of a dividend or stock should invest their money in an IRA and in a passively managed index with ultra-low fees.